pragyaai/ndna/_llm/nephos.md

-This captures both the lesion’s intensity and spatial spread, analogous to lesion load metrics in neurology {% cite Schmidt et al., 2019 %}.
+This captures both the lesion’s intensity and spatial spread, analogous to lesion load metrics in neurology {% cite schmidt-2019-generalization %}.